keithnoguchi/arch-on-air/README.md

 ### Browser

-I'm big fun of [surf](http://surf.suckless.org) but am forced to use chromium these days...
+I'm big fan of [surf](http://surf.suckless.org) but am forced to use chromium these days...

 #### surf